dgc08/cypher/plan.md

   <br>
-  If the component is off, the ESP32 should periodically sleep using esp_deep_sleep for 10 seconds and check the status again
+  If the component is off, the ESP32 should periodically sleep using esp_deep_sleep for 10 seconds and check the status again -> Both ESPs check the status at the rasbpi's socket
   <br><br>

   Example code for deep sleep (by chatgpt):